engineyard/engineyard/README.md

 #### ey recipes upload

-The current directory should contain a subdirectory named "cookbooks" to be uploaded.
+The current directory should contain a subdirectory named `cookbooks` to be uploaded.

 Options: